SEO Content Examples: 6 Real Formats That Rank and Drive Traffic in 2026

 What Are the Main Types of SEO Content?

-The top-performing pages across all industries skew heavily toward a handful of repeatable content formats.[Ahrefs Content Explorer Study, 2024] Rather than inventing new formats, most successful SEO strategies use these proven templates with fresh angles:
+Rather than inventing new formats, most successful SEO strategies use these proven templates with fresh angles:

 How-to guides answer procedural queries—"how to do X." They dominate informational search intent and are the most common format in AI Overviews because they answer the question directly and in steps.